LT-IntroToAI-SY2526/assignment2-per3-FrankMcCrudden/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+The most difficult thing for me to do was following pind and sind throughout the pattern.

 2. Explain how you could use the match function for extracting information from a movie database.
+It can identify certain elements present within an user inputed statement and can tell what the program needs to use.